Shyam2526/M3_WIPER_CONTROL_SYSTEM/1_Requirements/README.md

 ## 4W's and 1-H
 ### WHAT
-* It is the simple way of using car wiper system at STM32F407vg series.
+* Car Wiper is controlled by the wireless Push Button that process will be indicated by LED's.
 ### WHY
-* To clean the car front glass when the water or some other liquid is detected.
+* To know the Wiper Control System principle and to vary the speeds depends on the user input.
 ### WHO
-* Person who driving in rainy climate or in snow condition.
+* Peoples having the four wheelers can use it.
 ### WHERE
 * This system used in car, lorry, trucks, etc to clean the spread of water in front glass.
 ### How
 * Using STM32F407 Discovery Board, the wiper system controll is done
 ## SWOT ANALYSIS
 ### STRENGTHS:
+* Automation with no Human interaction
 * User Friendly
 * Platform Independant
 * Safe and Secure